 How Do Forever Stamps Work?

 Forever stamps are non-denominational First Class postage, meaning they can be used to mail First Class letters no matter the rate.
 Let’s say someone purchased some Forever stamps back in 2009, when they cost $0.44.
-Those Forever stamps are still valid for sending First Class letters today, even though the current price for Forever stamps is $0.50.
-No need to add a six-cent stamp to the letter.
+Those Forever stamps are still valid for sending First Class letters today, even though the current price of a Forever stamp is $0.55.
+No need to add an eleven-cent stamp to the letter.
 How cool is that?

 Why The United States Postal Service Issues Forever Stamps